 I’ve been looking into the best ingredients for weight loss.
-Losing weight is not just about what you eat, but of course this plays an important role.
-It’s not just the number of calories though, some foods have certain properties that actually help us to lose weight in other ways.
+Losing weight is not just about what you eat but, of course, this plays an important role.
+It’s not just the number of calories, however, as some foods have certain properties that actually help us to lose weight in other ways.

-I was excited to find out that chillies are one of the best foods for weight loss.
-This is great as they are a potent anti-inflammatory too!
+I was excited to find out that chiles are one of the best foods for weight loss.
+This is great as they are a potent anti-inflammatory too.
 The same capsaicin that provides the heat, and which has been shown to help arthritis sufferers, can also help with weight loss.

 Early studies have shown that just a sprinkle of cayenne pepper can help to burn fat faster and also suppress the appetite for fatty, salty and sweet foods.
-In this recipe, I’ve suggested mixing the dried chilli into the sun-dried tomato stuffing but you could sprinkle some dried chilis over the whole darn lot if you really love the burn!
+In this recipe, I’ve suggested mixing the dried chiles into the sun-dried tomato stuffing, but you could sprinkle some dried chiles over everything if you love the burn.

 Sun-dried tomatoes are one of those ingredients that I see as almost a cheat.
-They are so good they make any meal taste great!
+They are so good that they make any meal taste great.

-Try and find good quality sun-dried tomatoes that are not swimming in oil.
-If you have surplus of tomatoes, they can be dried in the oven.
+Try to find good quality sun-dried tomatoes that are not swimming in oil.
+If you have a surplus of tomatoes, they can be dried in the oven.
 Cut them in half and lay them on a baking tray lined with baking paper.
-Sprinkle with a little salt and pepper, and some olive oil and honey to taste.
-Dry them in a low oven.
-200℉ is perfect for drying without cooking them.
-They will take around 4 hours but it will be worth the wait!
+Sprinkle with a little salt and ground black pepper and some olive oil and honey to taste.
+Dry them in an oven set at 200 degrees Fahrenheit, which is ideal for drying them without cooking them.
+They will take around 4 hours, but it will be worth the wait.

 I generally advise people to avoid dairy, as it can be a cause for inflammation but I included a little cheese in this recipe for two reasons.

-The second reason is, a recent study found that probiotics in cheese can actually help with inflammation.
+The second reason is, a recent study found that probiotics in cheese can help with inflammation.
 Mice fed Swiss cheese were found to have a reduction in acute colitis.
-Now this is only a preliminary trial on mice, but it was enough of an excuse for me to include a little cheese in this recipe.
-Make sure it is probiotic though, if you want to experience the benefits.
+Now, this is only a preliminary trial on mice, but it was enough of an excuse for me to include a little cheese in this recipe.
+Make sure it is probiotic, however, if you want to experience the benefits.

-The potatoes provide balance to the meal, and carbohydrates which will make you feel fuller for longer.
-However, if you are on a low carb diet simply replace the potatoes with more cabbage or other fresh vegetables.
-This method for cooking cabbage is so delicious, you might not even notice!
+The potatoes provide balance to the meal, and carbohydrates, which will make you feel fuller for longer.
+However, if you are on a low-carb diet, replace the potatoes with more cabbage or other fresh vegetables.
+This method for cooking cabbage is so delicious, you might not even notice.

-Chicken breast is very lean, and great for weight loss, but because of this, they have a tendency to dry out if you’re not careful.
-A great way to get around this is to poach the chicken breasts.
+Chicken breast is very lean and ideal for weight loss but, because of this, they have a tendency to dry out if you’re not careful.
+A terrific way to get around this is to poach the chicken breasts.
 Once they are stuffed, roll them up tightly in plastic wrap and place them in a pan of water, just off the boil.
-An ideal temperature is just under 200℉.
+An ideal temperature is slightly less than 200F.
 This method will cook the chicken breasts through in about 15 minutes, with the low temperature and moist environment keeping them tender and juicy.

-- First, prepare the stuffing and stuff the chicken breasts.
+- Prepare the stuffing and stuff the chicken breasts.
 They can be stuffed a day ahead and stored in the refrigerator to save time if needed.
-Place the sun-dried tomatoes in a blender and blitz until the desired consistency.
+Place the sun-dried tomatoes in a blender and blend until the desired consistency.
 You can go smooth or keep it chunky if you prefer.
-Add the chilli powder and fold through the soft cheese.
-Season with a squeeze of lemon juice and a little salt if needed (depending on the saltiness of your sun-dried tomatoes).
+Add the chile powder and fold through the soft cheese.
+Season with a squeeze of lemon juice and a little salt if needed, depending on the saltiness of your sun-dried tomatoes.
 The mixture should be quite firm and dry.

-- Place the chicken breast on a chopping board and slice horizontal into the side, creating a cavity.
+- Place the chicken breast on a chopping board and slice horizontally into the side, creating a cavity.
 Then stuff making sure not to overfill the chicken breasts.

 - Roll the breasts tightly in plastic wrap, use plenty to get a tight roll, making it as evenly sized as possible along its length.
 Tie the ends with string or rolled up the plastic wrap.

 - You can use the same water to poach the chicken breasts.
-Try and keep the water at just under boiling point and place the stuffed breasts in the water for 15 minutes.
+Try to keep the water at just under boiling point and place the stuffed breasts in the water for 15 minutes.

 - Remove them and pierce them to make sure the juices run clear.

-- Place a pan on a high heat.
-Add the cabbage leaves and ½ cup of water.
+- Place a pan on high heat.
+Add the cabbage leaves and 1/2 cup of water.
 Place a lid on the pan and let the cabbage wilt for about a minute.
-Keep checking the cabbage, once it is just softened but retaining its color and crunch, take the pan off the heat and add a squeeze of lemon juice and salt and pepper to taste.
+Keep checking the cabbage, once it is just softened but retaining its color and crunch, take the pan off the heat and add a squeeze of lemon juice and salt and black pepper to taste.

-- Mix the cooked potatoes with a little olive oil (you could use any oil from the sun-dried tomatoes), salt and pepper, and chopped parsley.
+- Mix the cooked potatoes with a little olive oil — you could use the oil from the sun-dried tomatoes — plus salt, black pepper and chopped parsley.